prometheusresearch/htsql/doc/ref/index.rst

 *******************

 This document describes the HTSQL language.
-We start with describing the syntax of HTSQL, then we discuss the HTSQL data model and query semantics and conclude with a reference of HTSQL data types, functions and operators.
+We start with describing the syntax of HTSQL, then we discuss the HTSQL data model, query semantics and naming scopes, and conclude with a reference of HTSQL data types, functions and operators.

 .. toctree::
    :maxdepth: 2